FELINE HYPERTROPHIC CARDIOMYOPATHY

 DIAGNOSIS: ASYMPTOMATIC CATS AND MURMURS

 A heart murmur is simply the sound generated by turbulent blood flow.
 While turbulent blood flow can come from heart disease in cats, it can also come from anxiety or even compression of the chest from the stethoscope.
 This makes interpretation of a heart murmur in an apparently healthy cat difficult.
 Does the cat have latent heart disease or no disease at all?
-Numerous studies looking at cats with heart murmurs and with HCM have been conducted and are difficult to interpret for numerous factors (different criteria for the definition of HCM, circumstances under which murmurs were heard etc.) It is not clear what percentage of apparently healthy cats are hiding HCM.
-Not all cats with HCM will have murmurs and certainly not all cats with murmurs will have HCM (or any other heart disease).
+Further complicating matters is the fact that not all cats with HCM even have murmurs.
+So lots of cats with heart disease will have no symptoms and no discernable heart murmur and lots of cats with no heart disease will have audible murmurs.